-I made a quick list of pros and cons to celebrating the end of the school year, and you will see the pros list is more than twice as long (students writing and engaged?!? yes!):
+I made a quick list of pros and cons to celebrating the end of the school year, and you will see the pros list is more than twice as long (students learning and engaged?!?
+YES!):

-Will I be using a countdown with my students?
+Will I be using an end of year countdown with my students?

 I don't plan to for the “con” stated above.
 We are already experiencing an increase in off-task behavior and I definitely don't want to add any additional stressors.

-I will most likely be using an End of Year Memory book activity with my students the last two weeks before break, but I will be on the lookout for those students who may be needing a little more reassurance that we will always be there for them, even during a long break from the daily school routine.
+We'll most likely be using an End of Year Memory book activity with my students the last two weeks before break.
+I'll be on the lookout for those students who may be needing a little more reassurance that we will always be there for them, even during a long break from the daily school routine.

 Thanks for taking the time to read 🙂 I'd love to hear your thoughts!